 ‘They closed the door, and I could barely breathe’.

 They drove him for around 7 to 10 minutes to what the respondent described as a ‘police station’.

-It is highly likely that the respondent was brought to the Soufli Police and Border Guard Station.
+Due to the location described by the respondent, tt is likely that he was brought to the Soufli Police and Border Guard Station.

 Upon arrival, the respondent recalls seeing a very large gate and more officers in the same uniform as the two officers who stopped him at the beginning.
 The respondent reported that they carried batons in their hands.
 More than 30 other people were at the police station – from Pakistan, Afghanistan, and other countries.
 There were three women and one disabled man from Algeria.
 The respondent describes being held with the group.

 At the police station, the respondent repeatedly said that he was seeking asylum.

 ‘They kept telling me to go and tried to scare me with a stick,’ the respondent recalled.

 After being held at the police station for ten minutes, the respondent described seeing a large closed military-like truck approaching.
 All the people – more than 30 – were loaded into the truck.
 The truck took them to the border with Turkey in about 5 to 7 minutes.
 The group then walked for a minute to the Evros river.